Lab11HQ/conduit-mcp/README.md

 # conduit-mcp

-A delightful Python SDK for Model Context Protocol (MCP).
+A Python SDK for Model Context Protocol (MCP).

 ## What is MCP?